Antarctic Fur Seal

 Gathering in huge colonies in South Georgia, the sight is incredible!

-Information about Antarctic Fur Seal
+What you need to know about the Antarctic Fur Seal

 Our Expert Says… "Fur seals gather in huge numbers in November as this is the peak time for breeding.
 There are so many that some of the beaches are closed.
 Travelers in January or February will enjoy seeing the many pups who by this point are very curious about visitors!"